Hamzah Sheeraz: Sheeraz vs Berlanga

-Next fight
+Sheeraz vs. Begić

 On 11 September 2025, his manager Spencer Brown stated there was a chance that Sheeraz could challenge European champion Callum Simpson (18–0, 13 KOs) in November.
 This would be in the interim, whilst waiting for the outcome of Álvarez vs. Crawford, which Crawford won.
 On 15 October, the EBU confirmed that discussions were taking place between the two teams.
 They were given a deadline of 28 October, after which purse bids would be requested.
 Sheeraz spoke about wanting to fight in the United States again, mentioning big names.
 He stated that he thrived being in an underdog position going into a fight.
 The aim was to fight again before February 2026.